GPX To Features (Conversion)

 Usage

-• The tool converts the point data in a .gpx file to features.
-A .gpx file stores points as waypoints or tracks.
-Waypoints are generally single unrelated points, while tracks consist of a route or collection of related points with a start and end point.
+• A .gpx file stores points as waypoints or tracks.
+Waypoints are generally single, unrelated points, while tracks consist of a route or collection of related points with a start and end point.
 The type of point collected is specified in the output Type field by the values WPT (waypoint) or TRKPT (track point).
 Waypoints can have a name and description for each individual point.
 Tracks have a name and description associated with the track, not for each individual point.

-• If Points is chosen for the Output Type parameter, the output features will include the geometry (including elevation or z-value) as well as following attribute fields:
+• If the Output Type parameter is set to Points, the output features will include the geometry (including elevation or z-value) as well as the following attribute fields:

 • Name